Real American Freestyle

-Real American Freestyle (RAF) is an American freestyle wrestling promotion owned by Left Lane Capital.
-It was founded in 2025 by Chad Bronstein, Terri Francis, and Hulk Hogan.
+Real American Freestyle (RAF) is an American freestyle wrestling promotion owned by Real American Wrestling, Inc. and headquartered in Tampa, Florida.
+It was founded in 2025 by Chad Bronstein, Izzy Martinez, Eric Bischoff and Hulk Hogan.

-Competitors include current NCAA athletes, along with past collegiate wrestling and Olympic wrestling stars.
-The promotion provides an opportunity for wrestlers to profit from their craft, as historically both collegiate and Olympic wrestling do not allow compensation.
+Competitors include current and former high school wrestlers, collegiate wrestlers, Olympic wrestlers, and mixed martial artists.
+The promotion provides an opportunity for wrestlers to compete and profit from the sport, as amateur wrestling historically does not permit compensation.
 A partnership with USA Wrestling allows current NCAA wrestlers to compete and receive compensation through NIL sponsorships.

-The promotion debuted with its inaugural event, RAF 01, on August 30, 2025.
-Fox Nation is the official broadcast home of the promotion's flagship events.
-A weekly RAF television series will begin airing live in 2026.
+Fox Nation is the official broadcast home of the promotion's flagship events, international events, RAF Next Gen youth events, and the reality series RAF Undiscovered.

+RAF Clubs are a chain of wrestling academies owned and operated by the promotion.